With a name like Bustead’s . . .

 . . . it has to be good.
 The chocolate milk, that is.
 How good?
 Good enough to steal from the back of a Bustead’s Dairy Products truck.
 That’s exactly what William Hamilton did when he was 10.
 He and a buddy used to hop on the Bustead’s trucks in Woburn center and go for short rides.
-One day he slipped a crate of chocolate milk into a snowbank and retrieved it later.
+One day he slipped a quart of chocolate milk into a snowbank and retrieved it later.

 Hold that thought until the end of this story.